 Fast-forward to 3 years ago when the 2 magic ingredients of curiously-healthy mice and immune cells called Th17s combined in the persons of Drs.
 Mathis and Littman.

--And how a shipment of bad mice from a wonky supplier turned out to have more of this cell than the standard.
+-And how strange it was that a shipment of bad mice from a wonky supplier turned out to have more of this cell than the standard.

 Dan’s team found the reason they had more of Th17 was because of this one gut microbe.